Yizhuangzhou/F1RT/README.md

 A real metagenomic dataset with all known genomes for binning benchmarking

 # Data description

 The Isolate directory contains four isolate genomes.

 The MAG directory contains eight MAGs.

-The Others directory contains base sequencing coverage and average seuencing coverag across the whole metagenome-assembled sequence.
+The Others directory contains base sequencing coverage which can be used to calculate the average sequencing coverage across a metagenome-assembled sequence or for 500-bp fragment with 250 bp overlap.

 # Affiliation
 Guilin Medical University